heltonmarx/avrocat/README.md

 # avrocat

-Consume events from kafka deserializing using avro schemas and print as a json message
+Consumes events from Kafka, deserializes them using Avro schemas, and prints each event as a JSON message.

 ## Usage